Watch-And-Help: A Challenge for Social Perception and Human-AI Collaboration: Benchmark

 \subsection{Results}

 We evaluate the \textit{Watch} stage by measuring the recognition performance of the predicates.
-The proposed model achieves a precision and recall of 0.96 and 0.96 over the test set.
+The proposed model achieves a precision and recall of 0.85 and 0.96 over the test-1 set.
+To evaluate the importance of seeing the full demonstration, we test a model that takes as input the graph representation of the last observation, leading to a precision and recall of 0.79 and 0.75.
+When using actions taken by Alice as the input, the performance increases to a precision and recall of 0.99 and 0.99.
+The chance precision and recall is 0.08 and 0.09.

 We report the performance of our proposed baselines (average and standard error across all episodes) in the \textit{Help} stage in Figure~\ref{fig:result_plot}.
 In addition to the full challenge setup, we also report the performance of the helping agents using true goals (indicated by the subscript $_\text{TG}$) and using random goals (by $_\text{RG}$), and the performance of Alice working alone.
 Results show that planning-based approaches are the most effective in helping Alice.
 Specifically, \textbf{HP}$_\text{TG}$ achieves the best performance among non-oracle baselines by using the true goals and reasoning about Alice's future plan, avoiding redundant actions and collisions with her (Figure~\ref{fig:plans_on_map} illustrates an example of collaboration).
-Using the inferred goals, both \textbf{HP} and \textbf{Hybrid} can offer effective.
-However, with a random goal inference (\textbf{HP}$_\text{RG}$), a capable Bob agent becomes counter productive -- frequently undoing what Alice has achieved due to their conflicting goals (conflicts appear in 40\% of the overall episodes, 65\% for \textit{Put Groceries} and \textit{Set Meal}). \textbf{HRL} works no better than \textbf{Random}, even though it shares the same global policy with \textbf{Hybrid}.
+Using the inferred goals, both \textbf{HP} and \textbf{Hybrid} can offer effective help.
+However, with a random goal inference (\textbf{HP}$_\text{RG}$), a capable Bob agent becomes counter productive -- frequently undoing what Alice has achieved due to their conflicting goals (conflicts appear in 40\% of the overall episodes, 65\% for \textit{Put Groceries} and \textit{Set Meal}).
+This calls for an AI agent with the ability to adjust its goal inference dynamically by observing Alice's behavior in the new environment (e.g., Alice correcting a mistake made by Bob signals incorrect goal inference). \textbf{HRL} works no better than \textbf{Random}, even though it shares the same global policy with \textbf{Hybrid}.
+While the high level policy selects reasonable predicates to perform the task, the low level policy does not manage to achieve the desired goal.
+In most of the cases, this is due to the agent picking the right object, but failing to put it to the target location afterwards.
 This suggests that it is crucial for Bob to develop robust abilities to achieve the subgoals.
-There is no significant difference between \textbf{Random} and \textbf{Alice} ($t(99)=-1.38$,$p = 0.17$).
+There is no significant difference between \textbf{Random} and \textbf{Alice} baselines ($t(99)=-1.38$, $p = 0.17$).